 Red Rising by Pierce Brown ages 13+

-Love, love, love this YA book — takes place on Mars with a caste society, color coded by the level of your caste.
+Love, love, love this YA book — takes place on Mars with a caste society, color-coded by the level of your caste.
 Darrow, a low-caste Red, infiltrates the ruling Gold caste’s special training school.
 His training?
 Kill or be killed.
 Lead an army or be enslaved.
 Better than Hunger Games – especially for boys who don’t want to read about romance and really get enthralled with battle strategy.
 Excellent.
-I can’t wait for the next book!
+The entire series is AMAZING.

 Cinder (Lunar Chronicles #1) by Marissa Meyer ages 13+